 CRAE also supported children and young people in England to carry out a major children's rights investigation and submit their own reports to the UN in 2008 and 2015.
 You can read the 2015 children’s report here, and see Supporting children to campaign for more information.

 Most of the recommendations in the civil society alternative report and from the report from children and young people were reflected in the Committee’s Concluding Observations to the UK published in June 2016.

-The next examination of the UK by the UN CRC Committee will take place in 2023, see this timetable below.
+The next examination of the UK by the UN Committee is taking place in 2023, see the timetable below.

 The report reveals that, due to Government failures, children’s rights have worsened in many areas since the UN’s last examination in 2016.
 Although there have been some improvements, the report concludes that children remain worryingly low on the political agenda in England.